pranav-ap/blog/content/posts/regularization.md

 If the weights $\theta$ are large, then $\lambda \sum^n_{i = 1} \mid \theta_i \mid$ will also be large, which leads to a large loss $J (\theta)$.

-This expression is commonly used for feature selection as it tends to produce sparse parameter vectors where Only the important features take on non-zero values.
+When gradient descent uses **L1** regularization, it tends to reduce unimportant weights to $0$, completely removing some inputs of some neurons.

-When gradient descent uses **L1** regularization, it tends to reduce unimportant weights to $0$, completely removing some inputs to a neuron.
+This makes **L1** useful when you have many features that for feature selection.

 Lasso shrinks the less important feature’s coefficient to zero thus, removing some feature altogether.
 So, this works well for feature selection in case we have a huge number of features.